Resolving Metashape Batch Chunk Alignment Drift in Python: Diagnostic Workflows & Spatial Validation for Archaeological Datasets

 1. Pre-Alignment CRS Audit

 Iterate through doc.chunks and verify explicit CRS assignment against the project datum.
-Unassigned or mismatched EPSG codes force Metashape to fallback to arbitrary local coordinate systems.
+Unassigned or mismatched EPSG codes force Metashape to fall back to arbitrary local coordinate systems.

 2. Tie-Point Count Thresholding